TREASURIES-U.S. yields slide as poor data stir speculation of Fed rate hike pause

 By Herbert Lash

-NEW YORK, Oct 25 (Reuters) - Treasury yields fell as prices rallied on Tuesday after dismal data on home prices, consumer confidence and manufacturing fueled market hopes that the Federal Reserve will have to slow its aggressive tightening of monetary policy.
+NEW YORK, Oct 25 (Reuters) - Treasuries rallied on Tuesday after dismal data on home prices, consumer confidence and manufacturing fueled market speculation that the Federal Reserve will soon slow its campaign to curb inflation by aggressively raising interest rates.

-U.S. home prices fell more than expected in August, according to the S&P CoreLogic Case-Shiller index, and two of the Richmond Fed's three components of imanufacturinging index notably deteriorated in October.
+U.S. home prices fell more than expected in August, the S&P CoreLogic Case-Shiller index showed, while two of the Richmond Fed's three components of its manufacturing index notably deteriorated in October.

-A third report showed consumer confidence declined sharply in September, according to the present situation index of the Conference Board's Consumer Confidence.
+A third report showed a sharp decline in the "present situation" component of the Conference Board's Consumer Confidence index USCONC=ECI.

-Yields on the benchmark 10-year Treasury note US10YT=RR fell sharply to just above 4% and yields on two-year notes, which reflect inflation expectations, also slid.
+Yields on the 10-year Treasury note US10YT=RR fell sharply to just above 4% after hitting 4.291% on Monday.
+The two-year notes' yield, which reflect inflation expectations, slid to just under 4.40%, a decline from a 15-year high of 4.639% last week.

 The data has fed into market speculation that the Fed is examining how to begin to slow its interest rate hikes, said Kim Rupert, managing director of global fixed income at Action Economics in San Francisco.